bright/new-www/content/jobs/senior-android-developer.md

 ---
 ## about the role

-We are looking for **a skilled Senior Android Developer** whose main goal will be enhancing an innovative Android application that supports **Bluetooth Low Energy** concepts. **The main functionality of the app is device location tracking.
-The app works similarly to AirTag (encrypted location, constant change of signature data).** The system is complex and includes many reliant elements such as trackers with their own firmware, SDK, MQTT router and backend.

-The project team involves **seven experienced developers as well as one QA engineer** who take care of keeping the high quality of the code and the app itself.
+We are looking for an experienced **Senior Android Developer who is open and not afraid of sharing views and ideas openly with the team and clients.** We would appreciate your experience with mobile development and ability to look at the project from a business perspective. \
+\
+What we can promise is that at Bright Inventions you will be an important part of [a community of talented, ambitious and positive developers, designers, managers and marketers ](https://brightinventions.pl/about-us/team/)who love to solve real problems and actively take responsibility for their own self-development.
+Positive attitude, client orientation and teamwork are central parts of our daily work.  [](https://brightinventions.pl/jobs/flutter-developer#your-job-will-include)

 ## your responsibilities 🧑🏻‍💻👩🏻‍💻

-* developing **new Bluetooth functionalities**
-* **application's performance optimization**
-* **cryptography** tasks
+* working on one of Android mobile application **(1. transport & management app 2. app for construction company 3.
+POS application)**
+* participate in software code reviews
+* have a direct contact with clients and advise in their decision making process
-* knowledge sharing with the rest of a team
+* take part in knowledge sharing with the rest of a team
+* improve internal Android development processes

 ## preferred qualifications ✅

-* at least 4 years of experience in Android development
+* at least 4 years of commercial programming experience
-* deep understanding and knowledge of **Kotlin**
+* min. **2-3 years of experience in Android** development
 * familiarity with **Android changes from KitKat to Q**
-* knowledge of **Bluetooth standards and BLE related specifications**
+* **very good knowledge** and deep understanding of **Kotlin**
 * good understanding of the most popular Google libraries
+* **familiarity with Continuous Integration** and other process automation tools
 * strong problem solving and analytical thinking skills
+* positive attitude
-* very good communication skills both in English and Polish
+* very good communication skills both in **English and Polish**
-* positive attitude :)

 ## we would also appreciate 🙌

-* familiarity with **Continuous Integration** and other process automation tools
+* your experience and understanding of Kotlin coroutines, Kotlin serialisation and Data Binding
 * your knowledge of JetPack Compose

 ## perks & benefits 🚀🚀🚀